 - Don’t Leave Home Without It.

 - 15 minutes could save 15% or more on car insurance.

-Depending on your age, many of those advertising catchphrases should sound familiar.
+Depending on your age, most of those advertising catchphrases should sound familiar.
+You can probably name the company/product associated with every slogan in the list.
 Some you may have heard hundreds if not thousands of times.
 The companies behind these marketing messages had to sustain multi-million dollar investments for years and sometimes decades to make them stick in consumers’ brains.